Lawrence Kasdan: Silverado (1985)

-Kasdan co-wrote the screenplay for Silverado with his older brother, Mark Kasdan.
-The story, set in 1880, is about a motley crew of cowboys who team up and set aside self-interest in order to protect a small town from a corrupt sheriff.
+Kasdan co-wrote Silverado's screenplay with his brother, Mark Kasdan.
+The story, set in 1880, is about a motley crew of cowboys who team up and set aside self-interest to protect a small town from a corrupt sheriff.

 He cast Kevin Kline for the second time, as lead cowboy Paden, along with Scott Glenn, Danny Glover (who reunited with Kasdan in Grand Canyon), and Kevin Costner (who re-teamed with Kasdan for another western, Wyatt Earp).
 Brian Dennehy was cast as the sheriff, and Kasdan's son Jonathan and wife Meg both had bit parts.

 The film shot in New Mexico during the winter of 1984, and an entire town set was built near Santa Fe that was later reused in several films, including Wyatt Earp.
 During production some of the cast developed hypothermia, and Kasdan had to contend with both blizzards and flash floods.

 The film was so popular at its test screening in Seattle that Columbia rushed its release by several months, without arranging the usual marketing and merchandising efforts in time.
-It came out on July 10, 1985, and did decent business—$32 million on a budget of $26 million—but Kasdan felt it would have done better with a more concerted release strategy.
+It came out on July 10, 1985, and did decent business—$32 million on a $26 million budget—but Kasdan felt it would have done better with a more concerted release strategy.
 The reviews were largely positive.

 The film earned Oscar nominations for best sound and best original score (composed by Bruce Broughton).
 Kasdan won the Young Venice Award—Special Mention at the Venice Film Festival.